How to Prevent Leaking Drains in Your Kitchen

 Instead of relying on harsh chemical drain cleaners, which can damage your pipes and pollute waterways, use natural alternatives like baking soda and vinegar.
 As mentioned earlier, this combination is effective in removing buildup and keeping your drains fresh.
 Another eco-friendly option is enzyme-based cleaners, which use bacteria to break down organic matter and prevent clogs.

-Harsh chemical drain cleaners can erode your pipes over time, leading to leaks and more serious plumbing issues.
-They also pose health risks and can harm the environment when disposed of improperly.
-You can maintain your drains effectively without these negative consequences by choosing natural alternatives.
+Over time, harsh chemical cleaners can wear away your pipes, causing leaks and more severe plumbing problems.
+They also come with health risks and can harm the environment if not disposed of properly.
+By opting for natural alternatives, you can keep your drains in great shape without these downsides.

 Instead of pouring cooking oils and grease down the drain, collect them in a sealable container and dispose of them in the trash.
 You can also check with your local waste management company to see if they offer cooking oil recycling programs.
 Keeping these substances out of your drains prevents clogs and minimises the need for harsh cleaning products.